Marcoussis: Bineau carnival

 Each year in spring, the carnival of Bineau fills the streets of the village.
-This carnival is, according to certain sources, dedicated to the minister Jean-Martial Bineau (1805–1855) who under Napoleon III, took unpopular measures by decreasing the spending of State.
+This carnival is, according to certain sources, dedicated to the minister Jean-Martial Bineau (1805–1855) who under Napoleon III, took unpopular measures by decreasing State spending.
 The carnival takes place in the following towns: Arpajon, Leuville-on-Barley, Nozay, City-of-Wood.
 Marcoussis is not in the official procession of floats and majorettes, but has a festival organised by its citizens.
 A covered puppet in black trousers and a tail coat, capped with a hat top hat, and girds of a tricolour scarf is carried by the young people who are 18 years that year (formerly conscripts, nowadays boys and girls) dressed in the same costume.
 They are followed by the dressed up tanks and inhabitants.
-For certain groups the preparation for "' 'Bineau' '" lasts several months (choice of the theme, of the costumes and construction of the float which is drawn by a tractor).
-For the last ten years several groups are mobilized to make this festival a success.
-The procession starts at around 3pm, crosses the town by the main street from east to west to finish in place de la Republique, at dusk.
+For certain groups the preparation for "' 'Bineau' '" lasts several months (choice of the theme, of the costumes and construction of the float which are drawn by a tractor).
+For the last ten years several groups have mobilized to make this festival a success.
+The procession starts at around 3pm, crosses the town by the main street from east to west to finish in Place de la Republique at dusk.
 Along the way, several stops take place among the houses of people who liberally offer drink to those in the procession.
 Bineau is placed at the top of a large heap of straw, piled-up over previous days, and set alight.
-The crowd forms a large farandole around fire, until it goes out.
-It is one of the great moments of the life of the commune, where the joy and good mood reign as Masters, and which many Marcoussisiens would not miss under any pretext.
+The crowd forms a large farandole around the fire until it goes out.
+It is one of the great moments in the life of the commune where the joy and good mood reign as Masters, and which many Marcoussisiens would not miss under any pretext.